CuboBuilder/nebula-yolk/README.md

 # Nebula yolk <img src="logo.svg" alt="logo" width="40" height="40"/>
-a debian yolk but with some packages + sudo access.
+a debian yolk but with some packages i need.